P3Modding/p3modding.github.io/src/bugs/damage-to-offside-ship-artillery.md

-# Damage to Offside Ship Artillery
+# Damage to Offside Ship Artillery Bug

 ## Summary
 Incoming projectiles don't always damage weapons on the correct side of the ship, because the `get_sea_battle_projectile_impact_direction` function at `0x0060A73C`, which calculates which side of the ship has been hit, is broken.